HL7/terminology-fundamentals-ig/input/pagecontent/valuesetdefinition.md

 The Value Set Definition Version section contains the information required to computationally produce a Value Set Expansion from the Value Set Definition, metadata specific to the version and an identifier for the Value Set Definition Version.
-Similar to the overall Value Set Definition, the Value Set Definition version metadata includes an identifier, elements characterized as definitional, elements characterized as non- definitional (both are described in Implied Constraints) and a derived element.
+Similar to the overall Value Set Definition, the Value Set Definition version metadata includes an identifier, elements characterized as definitional, elements characterized as non- definitional (both are described in <a href="#implied-constraints-of-definitional-and-non-definitional-elements">Implied Constraints</a>) and a derived element.
 Each of the elements in this section applies to a particular version of a Value Set Definition.

 <table class="grid">